framework-one/framework-one.github.io/source/documentation/reference-manual.markdown

 As of release 4.0, `layout()` may be called from a controller to wrap HTML (such as produced by a call to `view()`).
 See the `view()` below for such use cases.

+### public struct function makeMethodProxies( array methodNames )

+If you are running on Java 8, this function will return a struct containing Java-callable proxies for the named methods in FW/1.
+They will implement the `java.util.function.Function` interface.
+See the `mustache` example.

 ### public function onApplicationStart()

 Part of the standard CFML lifecycle, this method is called automatically by the CFML engine at application startup.
 You should not override this nor call it (even tho' it is `public`).
 Use `setupApplication()` to perform application-specific initialization.